kaspa-kcoin/kaspa-web3.js/README.md

 sendKAS();
 ```

-### Explanation

-- **`RpcClient`**: Used to interact with the blockchain.
-- **`Generator`**: Used to create transactions.
-- **`SENDER_ADDR` and `RECEIVER_ADDR`**: The sender and receiver addresses.
-- **`amount`**: The amount of KAS to send, converted to Sompi.
-- **`priorityFees`**: Optional fees to prioritize the transaction.
-- **`privateKey`**: The private key for signing the transaction.

-This example demonstrates how to send KAS using the `RpcClient` and `Generator`.
-Ensure you replace the placeholder values with actual data before running the script.

 ### KRC-20 Token Operations

 This section provides examples of how to deploy, mint, and transfer KRC-20 tokens using the `Krc20RpcClient` class.

-### Prerequisites
+#### Prerequisites

 - Ensure you have a valid private key for the operations.
 - Set up your environment with the necessary dependencies and configurations.

-### Example Scripts
+#### Example Scripts

 - **Deploy a KRC-20 Token**: [deploy.ts](examples/krc20/deploy.ts)

-  - This script demonstrates how to deploy a new KRC-20 token with specified parameters.
+  - Demonstrates how to deploy a new KRC-20 token with specified parameters.

 - **Mint KRC-20 Tokens**: [mint.ts](examples/krc20/mint.ts)

-  - This script shows how to mint additional tokens to a specified address.
+  - Shows how to mint additional tokens to a specified address.

 - **Transfer KRC-20 Tokens**: [transfer.ts](examples/krc20/transfer.ts)
-  - This script illustrates transferring tokens from one address to another.
+  - Illustrates transferring tokens from one address to another.

-### Notes

-- Replace `'your-private-key-hex-here'` with your actual private key.
-- Replace `'your-tick'` with the ticker symbol of your KRC-20 token.
-- Ensure that the network ID and addresses are correctly set for your environment.

-### Running the Scripts
+#### Running the Scripts

 To run any of the scripts, use the following command: